realsetvin/vkax/doc/testnet-participation.md

 make &&
 cd .. &&
 ./autogen.sh &&
-./configure --disable-tests –disable-bench --without-gui --prefix=$PWD/depends/x86_64-pc-linux-gnu/ &&
+./configure --disable-tests --disable-bench --without-gui --prefix=$PWD/depends/x86_64-pc-linux-gnu/ &&
 make
 ```
 > [!NOTE]
 > The build will take a long time.
-Please do not close the system while the build is working!
+Please do not close the system while the build is working

 <br/>